playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

   - `lime`
   - `cyan`

-The reason this only occurred when we added a `z-index` to `top-container` is because that's when a new stacking context was created.
-When that context was created, we raised it to a higher `z` axis due to the same ordering rules as before.
+This only occurred when we added a `z-index` to `top-container` because that's when a new stacking context was created.
+When that context was created, we raised it to a higher `z`-axis due to the same ordering rules as before.

-> Remember, a stacking context is a grouping of elements that move together as a collection when the parent's `z` axis location is changed.
+> Remember, a stacking context is a grouping of elements that move together as a collection when the parent's `z`-axis location is changed.

 Stacking Contexts are created when:

 - `z-index` is applied to a positioned element
 - `z-index` is applied to a child of a `grid` or `flex` element

-- Element with an [`opacity`](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity) less than `1`
+- Element with an [`opacity`](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity) of less than `1`
 - Element with any of the following properties:
   - [`transform`](https://developer.mozilla.org/en-US/docs/Web/CSS/transform)
   - [`filter`](https://developer.mozilla.org/en-US/docs/Web/CSS/filter)